 When and why did you start training for fighting?
 I started training for fighting, maybe unconsciously, since high school wrestling.
 I’ve always liked one on one competition, and it wasn’t until I was in college that I picked up MMA because my friend Jake Shields introduced me to it.
 It’s a great feeling to have no one to blame but yourself, and there’s no better high than being a dominant fighter.
 You can beat me in basketball, you can beat me at arm wrestling, but I can beat your ass.

 What ranks and titles have you held?
-Two-time Strikeforce lightweight champion, former WEC lightweight champion.
-Brown belt in jiu-jitsu under Cesar Gracie
+Two-time Strikeforce lightweight champion, former WEC lightweight champion, Black belt in jiu-jitsu under Cesar Gracie, TUF 20 coach

 Do you have any heroes?
 My father and my teammates